ParallelMaths/parallel/pages/2-good-will-hunting.md

 </div>

 <div class="solution">
-  The correct answer is (d) or (e), because both trees have 1 dot connected to 4 lines, 2 dots connected to 3 lines and 6 dots connected to 1 line.
+  <p>The correct answer is (d) or (e), because both trees have 1 dot connected to 4 lines, 2 dots connected to 3 lines and 6 dots connected to 1 line.</p>
 </div>

 :::